-However, forcing an Australian resident to travel 16,531 kilometres (which is the air-line distance Canberra to Zürich) when all that he or she wishes is to have a self-determined end of suffering and life, can only be seen as a disrespect of human dignity.
+This leads to residents of the State of Victoria in Australia having to travel 16,333 kilometres (which is the air-line distance Melbourne to Zürich) when all that he or she wishes is to have a self-determined and self-enacted end of suffering.
 Furthermore, the present legal situation in Australia has the additional appalling effect that the very important support towards the end of life by next-of-kin and/or friends must take place shadowed by the fear of prosecution.
 Sometimes, this even leads patients to decide to travel to DIGNITAS only with very few loved ones or even alone.

-This legal situation is approached quite differently under Swiss law: whilst in Switzerland, like in Australia, suicide as such is not a crime, article 115 of the Swiss Criminal Code states:
+This is approached differently under Swiss law: whilst in Switzerland, like in Australia, palliative care is established and suicide as such is not a crime, article 115 of the Swiss Criminal Code states: